Heading to AWS re:Invnet 2023? Save your seat for Finout's exclusive event: FinOps After Dark

 Once you have a strong understanding of your Azure spending, you can work towards taking steps to reduce your costs.
 You can start by:

-Right-size resources
+Right-size Resources

 One of the most effective ways to optimize your Azure costs is to ensure that you are using the appropriate size and type of resources for your workloads.